 uses of digital computers, the Internet, and computer-based information

-course, the student will have a general
+completion of this course, the student will have a general

 understanding of complex societal issues related to and/or caused by

 computers and their rapid proliferation.
 The student will acquire a

 basic knowledge of legal and ethical principles and codes that apply to

 these issues, will recognize professional responsibilities, and make

 informed judgments in computing practice based on legal and ethical

 principles.
 Moreover, the student will acquire ability to research,

 analyze, and criticize positions and opinions about these issues.
 The

 knowledge learned in this course is supposed to provide a guidance in